awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 1. Enter the SID for the AWS Managed Microsoft AD directory that you want to have access to this server\.
 **Note**
-For information about how to find the SID for your group, see [Before you start](#managed-ad-prereq)\.
+For information about how to find the SID for your group, see [Before you start using AWS Directory Service for Microsoft Active Directory](#managed-ad-prereq)\.

 1. For **Access**, choose an AWS Identity and Access Management \(IAM\) role for the group\.